ChthonVII/gwdirectsongremix/README.md

     - Uncomment the line for your guild hall, and copy/paste a song to test there.
         - If the song already appears in `GuildWars.ds`, copy/paste it along with the volume shown.
         - If the song doesn't appear in `GuildWars.ds`, use `[600]` as a starting guess.
     - Start GW, go to your guild hall, and see if the volume seems good.
-If not, exit GW, edit `GuildWars.ds` and try again.
+If not, exit GW, edit `GuildWars.ds`, and try again.
 Repeat until you find a good volume.
     - (600-700 seems to be a sane range.
 Be suspicious of anything outside that.)
     - Open a github issue reporting your results.
 2. **Research:** Help elucidate the vanilla and DirectSong behavior.